We’re still helping individuals & families

 COVID-19: Avivo Response

-As an essential services provider, Avivo continues to be a steady presence of support for our communities’ most vulnerable members.
+As the coronavirus pandemic continues to evolve, Avivo is remaining a steady presence of support for our community.
 While we are actively committed to helping slow the spread of the coronavirus, we are not slowing our daily efforts to meet the urgent needs of people experiencing homelessness, mental illness, addiction, poverty and unemployment.
-We are also committed to keeping our participants, employees, and workplaces safe.
+And we are also committed to keeping our participants, employees, and workplaces safe.

 Highlights of our Response

 - An Avivo COVID-19 Task Force leads our monitoring, planning, decision-making and communications.

 - Avivo operates from a Preparedness Plan that guides site-specific COVID-19 mitigation measures.
 At Avivo’s open locations, guests and participants should expect entrance assessments of COVID-19 symptoms.
 Masks or face coverings and social distancing are required.